How to Estimate Electrical Work: A Complete Guide to Pricing, Bidding & Quoting Electrical Jobs

 Knowing how to price electrical jobs accurately can help you win more work, earn more profit, and grow your business.
+This is important for every stage of your company, whether you’re just starting an electrical business or you’ve been operating for years.

-Here’s how to estimate electrical work:
+Here’s how to quote an electrical job:

 -